E4 (TV channel): History

 In July 2007, it was announced Channel 4 would be launching E4 Radio, the first of a network of channels to be broadcast on DAB radio.
 The station was planned for launch in July 2008 and aimed at a similar demographic to its television channel, however this launch date was later delayed.
 In October 2008, Channel 4 announced it was abandoning its plans for digital radio, and thus scrapping the E4 Radio proposal.

 On 14 December 2009, a high-definition simulcast of E4 launched on Sky+ HD channel 215, it was later added to Virgin Media on 1 April 2010.
 On 31 October 2013, E4 premiered a refreshed look as part of the channel's rebranding.
-This coincided with the debut of the seventh series of The Big Bang Theory, as well as the debut of original comedy Drifters.
+This coincided with the debut of the seventh season of The Big Bang Theory, as well as the debut of original comedy Drifters.

-On 27 September 2018, E4 was rebranded with a logo and identity, marking the first major rebrand since its launch in 2001.
-On 14 January 2019, it was announced that Channel 4 had partnered up with the American programming block Adult Swim, to air Adult Swim shows.
+On 27 September 2018, E4 and its sister digital channels underwent a major rebranding, adopting a new logo derived from Channel 4's Lambie-Nairn-designed "4" logo.
+On 14 January 2019, Channel 4 announced a partnership with WarnerMedia to carry programmes from Adult Swim, such as Rick and Morty, on E4 and All4.

 On 25 September 2021, transmission of channels operated by Channel 4 was impacted by the activation of a fire suppressant system at the premises of Red Bee Media.
 This resulted in music channel The Box being simulcast on Freeview in the place of 4Music (a channel known for repeating comedy and reality shows previously shown on E4) and E4+1 remaining off air for a number of days.
 E4+1 came back on air on 30 September 2021, in time for the series 6 finale of Married At First Sight to be broadcast.
 However the ongoing technical problems prevented this episode being shown, with a repeat of the previous episode being broadcast instead.
 The final episode was rescheduled for 1 October 2021 at 9pm on E4, taking over the Friday night film slot, with Married at First Sight: Afters scheduled for 10pm.

 On 13 June 2022, it was announced that a new sister network – E4 Extra, would launch on 29 June in the slot accompanied by 4Music.
-E4 Extra is dedicated to comedy programming, with already existing comedy programmes such as The Big Bang Theory moving to the new channel, alongside the entertainment programming that airs on 4Music, which will move to the slot accompanied by Box Hits and transition back to a full-time music channel.
+E4 Extra is dedicated to comedy programming, with already existing comedy programmes such as The Big Bang Theory moving to the new channel, alongside the entertainment programming that airs on 4Music, which will move to the slot accompanied by Box Hits and transition back to a full-time music channel, before 4Music closed on 30 June 2024.